microsoft/VSProjectSystem/doc/overview/project_capabilities.md

 | BuildWindowsDesktopTarget
 | PerPlatformCompilation (aka. #ifdef capability) | Indicates that items in this project are compiled individually for every target platform.
 | MultiTarget | Indicates that items in this project may be applied to multiple platforms.
+| DeploymentProject | Indicates a project that is capable of provisioning Azure resources using Azure Resource Manager that will create an environment for an application.
+| FabricApplication | Indicates a project that represents a Service Fabric application.
+| LSJavaScript.v45 | Indicates a project that represents a LightSwitch JavaScript V4.5 project.

 ## Summary table